cms-sw/cmssw/Configuration/Geometry/README.md

 * F6: same as F4 with modifications needed for BRM and forward shield
 * F7: same as F6 with modifications needed for HFNose
 * F8: same as F6 or F7 without BRM
+* F9: same as F8 after removing overlap in rotated shield

 Several detector combinations have been generated:
 * D95 = T31+C17+M10+I16+O9+F8